ialacol/text-inference-batcher/README.md

 `text-inference-batcher` itself is written in TypeScript with an edge-first design.
 It can be deployed on Node.js, Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, and AWS Lambda.

+## Terminology

+### Downstream

+We are using the same definition of `downstream` from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/intro/terminology) or [nginx](https://stackoverflow.com/questions/32364579/upstream-downstream-terminology-used-backwards-e-g-nginx).
+That is, a `downstream` host connects to `text-inference-batcher`, sends requests, and receives responses.
+For example, a Python app using OpenAI Python library to send requests to `text-inference-batcher` is a downstream.

+### Upstream

+We are using the same definition of `upstream` from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/intro/terminology) or [nginx](https://nginx.org/en/docs/http/ngx_http_upstream_module.html).
+That is, an `upstream` host receives connections and requests from `text-inference-batcher` and returns responses.
+An OpenAI API compatible API server, for example [ialacol](https://github.com/chenhunghan/ialacol) is a `upstream`.

 ## Batching Algorithm

 In short, `text-inference-batcher` is asynchronous by default.
 It finds a free and healthy inference server to process requests or queues the request when all inference servers are busy.
 The queue is consumed when a free inference server becomes available.